MicrosoftDocs/visualstudio-docs/docs/install/tools-for-managing-visual-studio-instances.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-There are several tools that you can use to detect Visual Studio installations on client machines and to manage the installations.
+There are several tools that you can use to detect and manage Visual Studio installations on client machines.

 ## Detecting existing Visual Studio instances